Nocturne

 Idio

 Idio, the Crystal City of Nightmare, sits under the shadow of a crescent-shaped, snowy gray mountain.
-It serves as both the home of the Nightmare Mimsy and a sanctuary for darker, more malicious beings in Noctrune, offering them a place to live without fear of reprisal.
-The city is built from the most resilient ideological material in the sleeping world—dreams of anxiety.
-This crystalline substance is nearly impenetrable and only grows stronger under attack; it can only be dismantled through careful observation and gradual deconstruction.
+It serves as the home of the Nightmare Mimsy and a sanctuary for darker, more malicious beings in Noctrune, offering them a place to live without fear of reprisal.
+The city is built from the most resilient ideological material in the sleeping world, dreams of anxiety.
+This crystalline substance is nearly impenetrable and only grows stronger under attack; it can only be dismantled through observation and gradual deconstruction.

 Famishad